Brand Audit your Business using our free but detailed DIY Template. DM us NOW to get your FREE Copy.

 Step 6: Document your findings.

-After you’ve discussed things with your team you should be able to fill out the creative brief that will guide your visual identity changes and rebrand.
+After you’ve discussed things with your team, you should be able to fill out the creative brief that will guide your visual identity changes and rebrand.
 You can then share this with whoever you decide is going to lead the project.
 This document will help make your rebrand stronger and more successful from the start.

 Step 7: Take it to the next level; proceed with the rebrand.